 In order to understand Medicaid qualification, you first need to know how Medicaid treats your assets and those of your spouse, if married.

 Basically, Medicaid breaks your assets down into two separate categories.
-The first are those assets which are generally exempt, and the second are those assets which are non-exempt, or countable.
+The first are those assets that are generally exempt, and the second are those assets that are non-exempt, or countable.

-Exempt assets are those which Medicaid will not generally (but not always) consider at this time.
+Exempt assets are those that Medicaid will not generally require to be spent down on your long-term care (but not always).
 The following assets are generally exempt:

 - Home (under certain restrictive conditions and qualifications).
 You must consult with an experienced NJ elder law and hospice attorney to discuss if your home is exempt.
-The home must also be the principal place of residence.
-The resident may be required to show some intent to “return home” even if this never actually takes place.
+The home must also be your principal place of residence.
+If in a facility, the owner may be required to show some intent (and ability) to “return home” even if this never actually takes place.
 If not, the home is subject to liquidation.
-Single persons are not allowed to exempt a home as a rule, although there are exceptions which can be explained by a NJ elder law attorney.
+Single persons are not allowed to exempt their home as a rule, although there are exceptions that can be explained by a NJ elder law attorney.